maxogod/hospital-management-system-cli/README.md

 # Hospital ER management system

-A cli tool for managing hospital patients in the ER.
+A cli tool for managing hospital records in the ER.

 ![chart](./img/chart.png)